 Advancing the use of computational models in scholarly research demands rigorous standards in model code and experiment documentation.
 CoMSES Net supports the development of open standards for metadata and documentation.
 These include:

-The ODD (Overview, Design concepts, Details) protocol is a standard format for describing agent-based models.
+The ODD (Overview, Design concepts, Details) protocol is a set of documentation guidelines designed to describe agent-based models as fully as possible.
 It was introduced in 2006 (Grimm et al..
-2006), has been used widely in ecology and other disciplines (Polhill et al. 2008, Vincenot 2018), and has been a recommended as a documentation protocol by CoMSES since its original inception as OpenABM.
+2006) and has been adopted broadly in ecology and other disciplines (Polhill et al. 2008, Vincenot 2018).
+It has been recommended as a documentation protocol since 2007 when CoMSES.Net was still emerging as OpenABM.org.

-Still, authors of ODD model descriptions can struggle to understand and follow the standard.
-There were also some important aspects of using ODD which were not always addressed in published ODD descriptions.
+Authors of ODD model descriptions sometimes struggle to fully adopt the spirit of the standard, however.
+There were also some important aspects of ODD that were not always addressed in published ODD descriptions.
 In Grimm et al. (2020), 19 authors from ecology and social sciences list several issues that may have prevented a wider and more consistent use of ODD and offer possible solutions with extensive supplementary material to illustrate these solutions.

 Supplement 1 (S1) is a detailed introduction and guide on how to use ODD with a summary of the rationale for each ODD element, a list of typical misinterpretations, a checklist of questions, and examples from existing publications.
 S1 should help ODD beginners write complete and consistent ODDs, and help reviewers check for ODD consistency.